 INF5560 - Computational Physiology

 This course give a thorough introduction to mathematical models for physiological processes in the heart.
-Particular focus is on cell physiology, electrical signal propagation in nerves and muscle tissue, and the interaction between biochemical processes and mechanics in the heart.
+The particular focus is on cell physiology, electrical signal propagation in nerves and muscle tissue, and the interaction between biochemical processes and mechanics in the heart.
 This course also introduce relevant numerical methods and software tools for solving ordinary and partial differential equations.
 The course includes a mandatory assignment in the form of a small research project,

 which is conducted in collaboration with the University of California, San Diego.